Packaging Features That Are Important to Consumers

 4. Invest in a Professional Designer

 Whenever a brand re-packages its products, there’s always a level of risk involved.
 Consumers become familiar with the way specific packages look, and veering too far off this beaten path can confuse customers and lead to a drop in sales.
 But this possibility shouldn’t prevent companies from redesigning their packaging for the better.
+Working with a professional designer with a proven track record of creating packaging solutions, like Phase 1 Prototypes, will increase your chances of success with your packaging redesign.

 5. Test a Prototype

+Packaging is a significant investment, so it’s critical to ensure it’s the right move before making a total commitment.
 Packaging prototypes are a convenient way to test your creative ideas before introducing them to your larger product line.
-Prototypes allow you to experiment with different packaging types, designs and features to ensure you select the ones that will generate the most favorable response.
+They also allow you to experiment with different packaging types, designs and features to ensure you select the ones that will generate the most favorable response.

 A professional packaging prototype service, like Phase 1 Prototypes, can be your trusted partner in finding the right packaging features for your consumers.